BHP-DevHub/bhp-space-turtle-chomp/space_turtle_chomp/part_6__moving_and_setting_boundary_checking_for_t.md

     food.forward(3)
 ```

 Step 5.
 Save and run your module, have a play with different speeds.
-Your food is now moving around the screen in random direction the only problem we have is that it can move of the screen.
+Your food is now moving around the screen in a random direction the only problem we have is that it can move of the screen.
 This is an easy fix as you can cut and paste the same code you wrote for your turtle for border checking and modify it for the food.

 Step 6.
 Cut the following code and paste it directly underneath making sure the indents are aligned
 ```python